scottwittenburg/websocket-servers/README.md

 ### Server setup

-Within the `server` directory, find three subdirectories, one for each implementation.
+Within the `server` directory, you should find three subdirectories, one for each implementation.

 #### Tornado